 What happens after you refer

-We’ll phone/email to offer appointment dates and explain what to expect. -
+- We contact your patient: we’ll phone/email to offer appointment dates and explain what to expect.

-The consultant confirms diagnosis, discusses options and advises on suitability for private treatment. -
+- Consultation & diagnostic assessment: the consultant confirms diagnosis, discusses options and advises on suitability for private treatment.

-Where surgery is appropriate, we explain the procedure, recovery and follow-up requirements. -
+- Treatment planning: where surgery is appropriate, we explain the procedure, recovery and follow-up requirements.

 Avoid common referral delays